 6. English Studies

-Studying the English Language as a course means learning and exploring written and spoken texts created in English literature- Poetry, drama, novels, short stories, English arts, styles and usage etc. As an English Studies major you partake in courses like Gender studies, publishing, journalism, creative writing, liberal arts, communication studies, cultural studies, disability studies etc. As an English graduate, you can work in career fields such as publishing, teaching, research, advertising, public relations, law, and finance.
+Studying the English Language as a course means learning and exploring written and spoken texts created in English literature- Poetry, drama, novels, short stories, English arts, styles and usage etc. As an English Studies major, you partake in courses like Gender studies, publishing, journalism, creative writing, liberal arts, communication studies, cultural studies, disability studies etc. As an English graduate, you can work in career fields such as publishing, teaching, research, advertising, public relations, law, and finance.
 English is available in the undergraduate, masters and doctoral levels.
 It takes four years to bag your Bachelor of Arts degree in English Studies.
+It is an unprofessional course because there a many individuals with a good command in English without having to be graduates of English studies.

 This is another branch of social science that studies the behaviour and interactions of economic agents, how economies work and the production, distribution, and consumption of goods and services Graduates of Economics typically work in sectors like real estate, finance, government agencies, law, politics, social institutions etc. A prospective economist spends four years in the university and can go ahead to earn a Masters and Doctoral degree in Economics.